Mixamo: Fuse

 In March 2014, Mixamo officially launched Fuse Character Creator at Game Developers Conference.
 Fuse stems out of the research done by Siddhartha Chaudhuri which originated within Vladlen Koltun's research group at Stanford and Substance technology from Allegorithmic.
 An early version of the service had been released in November 2013.

 It allows users to create a 3D character by assembling customizable body parts, clothing and textures together.
 Those characters can then be exported into other 3D model software packages or game engine.

 In March 2014, Mixamo launched Fuse 1.0 on Steam with the ability of importing and integrating user generated content in the character creation system.
 Fuse was updated to allow the importation and editing of character models generated by Microsoft's Kinect 2.0 in August of that year.

 Development of Fuse was discontinued in September 2019.
 On 13 September 2020, the program was removed from the Adobe Creative Cloud and is no longer available for download from Adobe.
 Version 1.3 is still available for download on the Steam Marketplace.

 Rigging service

 This service has been discontinued for keeping custom 3D models and models uploaded via fuse CC on Adobe's servers.
-You can still upload custom 3D models to the online auto rigging service and rig them, but they will not be kept.
+Users can still upload 3D models to the online auto rigging service and rig them, but they will not be kept.

 Mixamo also provides an online, automatic model rigging service known as the Auto-Rigger, which was the industry's first online rigging service.
 The AutoRigger applies machine learning to understand where the limbs of a 3D model are and to insert a "skeleton", or rig, into the 3D model as well as calculating the skinning weights.
-The service can take up to 2 minutes.

 3D character animation

-Mixamo's online services include an animation store featuring downloadable 3D models and animation sequences.
-The animations were created at Mixamo using motion capture and cleaned up by key frame animators.
-All its animations work with characters created in Fuse and/or rigged with Mixamo's AutoRigger.
+Mixamo's online services include an animation store featuring downloadable 3D models, poses, and animation sequences.
+The animations were created at Mixamo using motion capture and polished by key frame animators.
+All Mixamo animations work with characters created in Fuse and/or rigged with Mixamo's AutoRigger.